 After founding a second chapter at Columbia College, Delta Sigma Phi incorporated in December of 1902.
 During that time, Delta Sigma Phi wrote into law the requirement of open membership to all men of quality, regardless of religion race or creed.

-> In 1965, Delta sigma Phi came to the University of Wisconsin - La Crosse and colonized a chapter.
+In 1965, Delta sigma Phi came to the University of Wisconsin - La Crosse and colonized a chapter.
 12 men, the Dirty Dozen, originally pledged the Fraternity and in the fall of 1967 the Epsilon Iota (EI) Chapter was born.
-Through this time, the chapter has purchased a house at 1429 Main St., been the longest standing Fraternity on campus, and has had one of the strongest standing alumni group in the country.
-2012 marked the 45th year of Epsilon Iota and it was celebrated with many alumni and actives joining National Office representatives.
+Through this time, the chapter has purchased a house at 1429 Main St., been the longest standing Fraternity on campus, and has had one of the strongest standing alumni groups in the country.
+2017 marked the 50th year of Epsilon Iota and it was celebrated with many alumni and actives joining National Office representatives.
 The chapter has been lucky enough to receive 3 Pyramid of Excellence Awards; our national top chapter award, the last in 2014.
 Also, has had a Grand Council member, many Order of the Sphinx recipients, and a current alum on the Board of Trustees for the National Fraternity.
 EI has experienced much success in its history and will continue to promote the mission of "Better Men, Better Lives."

-> DELTA SIGMA PHI SYMBOLS
+DELTA SIGMA PHI SYMBOLS

 Colors: Nile Green and Carnation White